 About Kappa Mu Epsilon

 Kappa Mu Epsilon is a specialized honor society in Mathematics.
 KME was founded in 1931 to promote the interest of mathematics among undergraduate students.
 Its chapters are located in colleges and universities of recognized standing which offer a strong mathematics major.
 The chapters' members are selected from students of mathematics and other closely related fields who have maintained standards of scholarship, have professional merit, and have attained academic distinction.
-Both men and women are eligible for membership.

 The society has grown steadily since its founding.
 KME has over 80,000 members in about 150 chapters in 35 states.